Virtual research studies, clinical trials & surveys are possible

 This easy-to-use format has two sampling devices, includes barcoding, and is enclosed in a specimen bag for convenient transport.

-This low-budget blood collection format works well for pilot studies, proof-of-concept testing, and clinical research with limited funding.
+This low-budget specimen collection format works well for pilot studies, proof-of-concept testing, and clinical research with limited funding.

 The 96-autorack enables high throughput sample processing for liquid extractions, analytical method development, and setting up QCs/Calibrators.